Important Note: During Spring/Summer 2026, reviews take place monthly on the 1st (or the closest business day after).

 (this list is not exhaustive):

-• Unexpected personal medical or dental emergency (first consult the IC insurance advisor ([email protected]) to see if your insurance will cover any of these costs).
+- Unexpected personal medical or dental emergency (first consult the IC Insurance Advisor to see if your insurance will cover any of these costs).
 This can include medical expenses for spouses/children if they are also living with you in the U.S.

 Application Process

 A committee will review your application materials on the 1st and 15th of each month (or the closest business day after) during the fall and winter semesters.
+During the spring/summer semesters, reviews take place monthly on the 1st (or the closest business day after).
+No reviews take place during the Winter Break.
 Applicants will typically be notified within 10 business days following the start of the review process.
 The process may be delayed if additional information is needed for review.
-If your application is approved for support, it will generally take a couple of weeks for the funds to be disbursed via your student account.
+If your application is approved for support, it will generally take 10 business days for the funds to be disbursed via your student account.

 Supporting Documents